wojciech12/talk_zero_downtime_deployment_with_kubernetes/README.rst

 - `Canary <4_demo_canary>`_
 - `Micro-service implementation with Golang <demo>`_ based on `missy <https://github.com/microdevs/missy>`_

-Work-In-Progess: ab testing / feature toggle and shadow deployments.
-I will also provide a Python example.

 Helpful?
 Please give a *LIKE* to `my Linkedin post about this talk <https://www.linkedin.com/feed/update/urn:li:activity:6463041131910352896>`_ or a *STAR* to `this github repo <https://github.com/wojciech12/talk_zero_downtime_deployment_with_kubernetes>`_.

 How to build your component